usask-arg/lotus-regression/docs/source/index.rst

 ^^^^^^^^^^^^
 The code is tested on Python versions `2.7, 3.3, 3.4, 3.5, 3.6` and should work on any of them, however we recommend using the `Anaconda python distribution <https://www.continuum.io/downloads>`_ which by default comes with Python version `3.6`.
+Some of the example code may also be incompatible with Python `2.7`

-A minimal set of requirements are the Python packages `numpy, scipy, pandas, statsmodels, xarray, requests, appdirs` which will automatically be installed upon installing the package.
+A minimal set of requirements are the Python packages `numpy, scipy, pandas, statsmodels, xarray, requests, appdirs` which should be automatically be installed upon installing the package, if you are using anaconda you can verify/install that these packages are available by running

+   conda install numpy scipy pandas xarray statsmodels requests appdirs

 How To Install
 ^^^^^^^^^^^^^^